-According to the 2011 census, Chandigarh was populated by 960,787 people, out of which the metro population was 1,025,682.
-The density of population was 7900 persons per square kilometers.
-The male population was 55% and the females comprised of 45%.
-The sex ratio is for every 1000 males there are 829 females.
-This states that the sex ratio is one of the lowest in the country.
-The literacy rate found was 86.77%, which is quite high as compared to the rest of the country.
-The male literacy rate was 90.81% and the female literacy rate was 81.88%.
+According to the 2011 census, Chandigarh population is 10,55,450 people.
+The density of population is 9252 persons per square kilometer.
+The sex ratio is 818 females per 1000 males.
+This states that it has one of the lowest sex ratios in the country.
+The literacy rate is 86.43%, which is quite high as compared to the rest of the country.
 Children comprise about 10% of the population.

-The city is comprised of people from various religions like Hindu, Sikh, Christians and Muslims.
+The city is composed of people from various religions like Hindu, Sikh, Christians and Muslims.
 The Hindu population is the largest followed by Sikhism.
 Chandigarh is extremely progressive and has almost 90% of developed area.
-Most of the people live in urban areas, while only 2 percent live in villages.
+Most of the people live in urban areas, while only 2% live in villages.

 Economy of Chandigarh

 As Chandigarh is recognized as the base of three different governments, it has become the major government employer in the region.
-Most of the population here works in government offices or with government jobs.
+Most of the population here works in government offices.
 The capital also has around 15 medium to large industries along with public sector enterprises.
 There are around 2500 units of small scale industries.
-The capital is also supposed to be an upcoming IT hub.
-Chandigarh ranks 9th as an emerging outsourcing and IT services hub.
+It is an emerging outsourcing and IT services hub.

-Chandigarh has plenty of industries that manufacture paper, sanitary ware, machine tools, basic metals, auto parts, pharmaceuticals and electrical appliances.
+It has plenty of industries that manufacture paper, sanitary ware, machine tools, basic metals, auto parts, pharmaceuticals and electrical appliances.
 There are plenty of industries relating to food products as well.
-Due to the incredible infrastructure, Chandigarh today has 493 industries and factories.
+Due to the incredible infrastructure, Chandigarh today has many industries and factories.
 It has better connectivity and communication system.
-The estimated investment is Rs.
-5.06 billion and the net income is Rs.
-1.4 billion that was recorded in 2004.
 Although the city was not planned to be an industrial hub, it has become quite prominent in this sector.
-The tourism sector has also grown tremendously and is now very popular among the Indian as well as people aboard.
-Due to this the income of the city has increased and contributed a lot to the total economy of the city.
-Chandigarh is also known to have the highest per capita income as compared to other cities of the Country.
+The tourism sector has also grown tremendously and is now very popular among the Indians as well as people aboard.
+Due to this the income of the city has increased and contributed a lot to its total economy.
+It is also known to have the higher per capita income as compared to few other major cities of the country.

 As far as industries are concerned paper manufacturing, basic metals, sanitary ware, auto parts, machine tools, pharmaceuticals and electrical appliances alloys and machinery are the important industries in Chandigarh.
-Other industries are relating to food products
+Other industries are related to food products.

 Government and politics of Chandigarh

 Chandigarh serves as a capital of Haryana and Punjab, which is why it is administered separately.
-It is recognized as a Union Territory of India.
-The head of Chandigarh administration is the Governor also called as the administrator, who is appointed by the President of India.
+It is recognized as a union territory of India.
+The head of its administration is the Governor who is also known as the Administrator and is appointed by the President of India.
 He is vested with most of the executive powers.
-The administration is under the Home ministry of India.
-Shivraj Patil is the current administrator or Governor of Chandigarh.
+The administration is under the home ministry of India.

-Chandigarh has its own Vidhan Sabha parliamentary constituency and covers the entire Chandigarh.
-It is also the only one in India that has its own Vidhan Sabha.
-Chandigarh is the legislative assembly of Haryana and Punjab states as well.
+The union territory has its own parliamentary constituency and covers the entire Chandigarh.
+It is the legislative assembly of Haryana and Punjab states as well.

 Various bodies have been created to look after the different sectors of administration like education, social welfare, vigilance, environment, housing, animal husbandry, excise and taxation, health, food and supplier and urban planning.

 There are various political parties in Chandigarh that look after the governance and politics of the city.
-The Indian National Congress, Bhartiya Janta Party, Bahujan Samaj Party and the Bahujan Samaj Party BSPA (A) are some of the political parties.
-Chandigarh is a Vidhan Sabha constituency of the parliament and includes the whole of the Chandigarh Union Territory.
+The Indian National Congress, Bharatiya Janata Party and Bahujan Samaj Party are some of the political parties.

 Language of Chandigarh